dmikushin/clang-xwin/README.md

 2. Figure out why Ninja is not able to perform partial rebuild with `libinsensitive.so` preloaded, while GNU Make works

-3. Integrate pacman to install dependencies from MSYS2 UCRT package repository:

-* Use MSYS2's pacman recompiled for Linux
-* Use MSYS2's `pacman.conf` to configure the package installation procedure

-4. Preinstall Wine to run intermediate Windows tools that might be involved in complex build scripts
+3. Preinstall Wine to run intermediate Windows tools that might be involved in complex build scripts